Planning weight & calories

 You do not have to use an Exercise Plan.
 It is a helpful feature for people who tend to undereat their calories - especially very active people.

 Enter, change, or delete your data for this feature in Calorie Cycling area in Plan section.
 Once a calorie cycling plan is entered, your Daily Food Calorie Budget is renamed Average Food Calorie Budget.
 You can update or delete your calorie cycling plan at any time and MyNetDiary will adjust your daily calories accordingly.
 Calorie Cycling is currently available in web and Android applications.
-It will also be available for the iPhone app in late 2017.
+It will soon be available for the iPhone app.

 Daily Analysis is an incredibly useful summary of calories - it tells you if you are in calories deficit or surplus, how many calories were burned from exercise, and how all of that ties together in order to keep you on track to meet your Target Weight.